mgax/minivirt/Readme.md

 The `-v` flag directs the output of the build (serial console or SSH) to stdout.

-The image is now in the database.
+The image is now in the database:

 ```shell
 miv run alpine